Skip to content

 We also offer BSc (Hons) Nursing - Adult at our Mansfield site.

-• You'll taught by a dynamic team of lecturers who are also qualified nurses.
-Becoming a nurse is an exciting journey we are privileged to take you on.
+• You'll be taught by a dynamic team of lecturers who are also qualified nurses.

-• Our amazing facilities in the Centre for Health and Allied Professions allow you to learn effectively and become part of the NTU Nursing community.
+• Our amazing facilities in the Centre for Health and Allied Professions allow you to learn effectively and become part of a close-knit NTU Mansfield Nursing community.

 • Service users and carers are involved in the development of our curriculum and take part in face-to-face sessions.